Friday, May 15, 2026

 How do you calculate average daily gain in cattle?

-ADG is calculated as: (Current weight − Previous weight) ÷ Number of days between weighs.
+ADG is calculated as: (Current weight − Previous weight) ÷ Number of days between weights.
 For example, a steer gaining 72 kg over 56 days has an ADG of 1.29 kg/day.
 The weighing interval should be at least 21–28 days for finishing cattle to produce a meaningful ADG figure.

 How often should you weigh cattle to track weight gain?